 - The 100% online programs are available to international students who remain abroad.

 - Full-time programs on the university campus require international students to hold an F–1 or J–1 visa to study legally in the United States.
-The programs approved by the U.S. government for F–1 or J–1 visas include Actuarial Science, Communication Sciences & Disorders, Computer Sciences, and Geographic Information Studies.
+The programs approved by the US government for F–1 or J–1 visas include Actuarial Science, Communication Sciences & Disorders, and Computer Sciences.

 A comprehensive list with details about program content, admissions criteria, and the application process is available at the Types of Study page.